 ** Franklin sleeps for eight hours, which is usually agreed to be healthy and average for most adults.
 While Franklin does have psychological issues like Michael (depression) and abuses drugs like Trevor (weed), his problems are nowhere near as severe as them, and thus he has a more ordinary sleep schedule.

 * After Martin tells Michael to tell Trevor "the truth" about who he is, Michael describes Martin as "a terrifying psychopath".
 One wonders if [[AxCrazy Trevor]] [[EvilerThanThou took that as a challenge]].

 * Franklin introduces Martin as someone who makes witnesses and evidence that threaten his public image and power base go "missing".
-Well, in the online game set months earlier, we finally get to meet one of his EliteMook behind those mysterious deaths and disappearances... [[YouBastard YOU.]]
+Well, in the online game set months earlier, we finally get to meet his EliteMook behind those mysterious deaths and disappearances... [[YouBastard YOU.]]

 * In Online, everyone and their mother can get the protagonist's contact information.
 Martin, Brucie, Dom, random people you car jack.
 How?
 The protagonist met Lamar through ''Lifeinvader'', the website notorious for selling it's members ''personal information''.

 * Endings A and B are already pretty big [[DownerEnding downers]], but they're even worse with all the [[KarmaHoudini Karma Houdinis]] running around. [[spoiler:Because Stretch, Wei Cheng, Steven Haines, and Devin Weston are still alive, it's inevitable that they'll all eventually hunt down the surviving protagonists again; their feuds are far from over after all.
 And because the PowerTrio has officially broken up, they won't be able to help each other out anymore.]]
 No matter how you look at it, our "heroes" future prospects look pretty dim.